SCCapstone/CognitoFormsDev/cognito_form/README.txt

 Description:

-This project requests a form from Congito Forms, filling out the form through Alexa, and then submitting a form.
+This project requests a form from Cognito Forms, allows the user to fill out the form through Alexa, and then submit a form.

 The work behind the scenes is called by event handlers through Alexa Skills services hosted on Amazon web servers.